 There are a number of reasons and benefits but, quite simply, it isn’t a choice.

-The College is obliged to pre-sort its waste wherever possible in the same way as any other commercial organisation.
+The College is obliged to pre-sort its waste prior to disposal in the same way as any other commercial organisation.

 - Most of Britain’s waste is sent for incineration or landfill.
 Because more and more waste is being produced we need to consider how to make the most out of our waste.